cssgunc/tech-team-tutorial/README.md

 # Tech Team Tutorial
 In this tutorial you'll learn some basics of React, Git and GitHub.
 We don't expect you to be an expert by the end of this guide, but you will get a glimpse of the tools and technologies we use on our Tech Teams.

+## TL;DR
+If you're already familiar with React, Git, and GitHub, please do the following:
+1. Fork this repo and clone it.
+Create a new branch.
+2. Add your name to the bottom of this README.
+3. Follow the [React tutorial](https://reactjs.org/tutorial/tutorial.html), name the React app after your GitHub username, and place it in the `react-projects` folder.
+4. Push to your fork and open a pull request to the master branch of this repo.

 ## Create a GitHub account
 If you don't already have one, you'll need to create an account on GitHub.